-OAuth is an open standard for authorization, and even though it is considered by some developers to be a pain in the …hm.. neck, OAuth provides considerably better usability for the application users/developers than any other method.
+OAuth is what makes a good API case, too.
+It is an open standard for authorization, and even though it is considered by some developers to be a pain in the …hm.. neck, OAuth provides considerably better usability for the application users/developers than any other method.

 Unlike granting access with, for example, an API key, though, the OAuth authorization is considerably faster – you just need to click on a button confirming access grant.
 Any other method means that users of your API have to actually make an extra effort – not great for delivering superb user experience.6

 It seems like providing a good, extensive documentation for an API is something that should be understood by developers by default, you don’t need to point that out.
 Yet there is a massive amount of APIs that are extremely poorly described, even those APIs that are actually very good for integration.

 Therefore, we can’t stress this enough how providing a solid documentation for API is important for integration projects, because it is one of the factors that drive the decrease in project implementation time, and hence, in costs for the project.
 And a good documentation surely does add up popularity to an API;-)

 If you have other points to add to this list of characteristics of what makes a good API and makes it great for integration, please do share them below.
 We’d love to learn about them!